Bartholomew the Apostle: Relics

-The 6th-century writer Theodorus Lector averred that in about 507, the Byzantine emperor Anastasius I Dicorus gave the body of Bartholomew to the city of Daras, in Mesopotamia, which he had recently refounded.
+The 6th-century writer Theodorus Lector asserted that in about 507, the Byzantine emperor Anastasius I Dicorus gave the body of Bartholomew to the city of Daras, in Mesopotamia, which he had recently refounded.
 The existence of relics at Lipari, a small island off the coast of Sicily, in the part of Italy controlled from Constantinople, was explained by Gregory of Tours by his body having miraculously washed up there.
-A large piece of his skin and many bones that were kept in the Cathedral of St. Bartholomew in Lipari, were translated to Benevento in 838, where they are still kept now in the Basilica San Bartolomeo.
-A portion of the relics was given in 983 by Otto II, Holy Roman Emperor, to Rome, where it is conserved at San Bartolomeo all'Isola, which was founded on the temple of Asclepius, an important Roman medical centre.
-This association with medicine in course of time caused Bartholomew's name to become associated with medicine and hospitals.
-Some of Bartholomew's alleged skull was transferred to the Frankfurt Cathedral, while an arm was venerated in Canterbury Cathedral.
+A large piece of his skin and many bones that were kept in the Cathedral of St. Bartholomew in Lipari, were translated to Benevento in 838, where they are still kept in the Basilica San Bartolomeo.
+A portion of the relics was given in 983 by Otto II, Holy Roman Emperor, to Rome, where it is conserved at San Bartolomeo all'Isola, which was founded on the site of the temple of Asclepius, in pagan times an important Roman medical centre.
+This association with medicine caused Bartholomew's name to become associated in course of time with hospitals.
+A part of Bartholomew's alleged skull was transferred to the Frankfurt Cathedral, while an arm was venerated in Canterbury Cathedral.

 In 2003, Patriarch Bartholomew I of Constantinople brought some of the remains of St. Bartholomew to Baku as a gift to Azerbaijani Christians, and these remains are now kept in the Holy Myrrhbearers Cathedral.

-Miracles

 Saint Bartholomew has been credited with several miracles.

 Art and literature

 In artistic depictions, Bartholomew is most commonly depicted holding his flayed skin and the knife with which he was skinned.
+Of this a well known example is featured in Michelangelo's Last Judgement.

+Not rarely, Bartholomew is shown draping his own skin around his body.
+Moreover, representations of Bartholomew with a chained demon are common in Spanish painting.

-St. Bartholomew is the most prominent flayed Christian martyr; During the 16th century, images of the flaying of Bartholomew were so popular that it came to signify the saint in works of art.
-Consequently, Saint Bartholomew is most often represented being skinned alive.
-Symbols associated with the saint include knives and his own skin, which Bartholomew holds or drapes around his body.
-Similarly, the ancient herald of Bartholomew is known by "flaying knives with silver blades and gold handles, on a red field."
-As in Michelangelo’s Last Judgement, the saint is often depicted with both the knife and his skin.
-Representations of Bartholomew with a chained demon are common in Spanish painting.
+St. Bartholomew is the most prominent flayed Christian martyr; During the 16th century, images of the flaying of Bartholomew were popular and this detail came to become a virtual constant of iconography.
+An echo of concentration on these details is found in medieval heraldry regarding Bartholomew, which depicts "flaying knives with silver blades and gold handles, on a red field."